JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 ### Refactor attributes

 DTOs are commonly used at the API controller level to define only the fields required by the client.
 That's why DTOs nearly copy the structure of their entities.
 There are popular frameworks to map entities to DTOs and vice versa: MapStruct and ModelMapper.
 They auto-map namesake properties.
-Hence, changing the property name in an entity often leads to the corrupted mapping logic.
+However, changing the property name in an entity often leads to the corrupted mapping logic.
 That's why JPA Buddy helps developers to refactor entity properties along with the related fields in DTOs:

 <div class="youtube">
    <iframe width="560" height="315" src="https://www.youtube.com/embed/AY-lB-uKDDE" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>